gexijin/RTutor/README.md

 install_github("jcrodriguez1989/heyshiny", dependencies = TRUE)
 install_github("gexijin/RTutor")
 ```
+3. Install other R packages.
+If you want to use additional R package for analyzing your data, you should install these in your computer too.
 ## Obtain an API key from OpenAI
 1. Create a personal account at [OpenAI](https://openai.com/api/).
 2. After logging in, click on **Personal** from top left.